gear-foundation/gear-wiki/docs/examples/battleship.md

     msg::reply(BattleshipReply::MessageSentToBot, 0).expect("Error in sending a reply");
 ```

-Just as in the case of starting a game, we get a reply message from the bot about its move in `handle_reply`.
+Just as when starting a game, a reply message from the bot regarding its move is received in `handle_reply`.
 In summary, the interaction between the two contracts is reduced to the ability to receive response messages in a separate function, denoted as `handle_reply()`.
 The whole implementation of the function looks as follows:

 ```rust title="battleship/src/contract.rs"